 4.1 The Overview and Scrutiny (Performance & Growth) Panel is due to receive this report at its meeting on 8 June 2022.
-Comments from the Panel will be submitted to Cabinet with this report.
+Comments from the Panel will be circulated ahead of the Cabinet's meeting.

 5. RECOMMENDATIONS

 5.1 The Cabinet is invited to consider and comment on progress made against Key Actions and Corporate Indicators in the Corporate Plan and current projects, as summarised in Appendix A and detailed in Appendices B and C.